Sinhalese–Portuguese conflicts: Battle of Mulleriyawa

-The Battle of Mulleriyawa in 1559 was one of the most decisive battles in Sri Lankan history.
-With this victory Sitawaka emerged as a military power able to challenge Portuguese expansion.
+The battle of Mulleriyawa (1559) was a major military engagement between the Sinhalese Kingdom of Sitawaka and the Portuguese Empire.
+It is recorded as the worst defeat the Portuguese suffered in Asia.
+Led by the prince Tikiri Bandara, the Sitawaka army trapped the Portuguese in the muddy marshes of the Kelani Valley, where their heavy armor and firearms were useless.
+The prince used a pincer movement, attacking from multiple sides with elite Angampora fighters and war elephants equipped with iron chains.
+The Portuguese formations were completely broken, and nearly half of their soldiers were killed.
+This victory stopped Portuguese expansion into the island's interior and the local force could systematically destroy a professional European army using superior tactics and terrain.

 Further campaigns involving Sitawaka

 Pressing their advantage, Mayadunne and Tikiri Bandara launched a two-pronged attack on Kotte in 1564, laying siege to both Kotte and Colombo.
 Portuguese forces were forced to retreat from Kotte with Dharmapala, leaving Sitawaka in control of much of the kingdom.
 Major Sitawakan garrisons were established at Wattala, Nagalagama and Mapane.

 A thin coastal strip, running from Negombo to Galle and including the fort in Colombo, was kept provisioned from the sea by Portuguese ships and remained in Portuguese hands.
 Strategically, this enabled them to harass and wage attritionary campaigns against the kingdom, the most notable being the invasion of 1574 which saw Negombo, Kalutara and Beruwala plundered, Sitawakan garrisons at Nagalagama and Mapane expelled, and the districts of Weligama and Chilaw ravaged.